denigogov/AppointmentSystem/README.md

 The frontend will be available at `http://localhost:3000/`, while the backend will be accessible at `http://localhost:4000/`.

 **Please note** that this setup does not rely on dedicated monorepo tools like Lerna or Yarn Workspaces.
 It offers a basic monorepo structure and can be expanded upon as the project evolves.

-## Usage

-After successfully setting up SalonPro Scheduler Suite System, you can access the application by navigating to the provided URLs for the front-end and back-end.
-Here are some common tasks and commands you may find useful:

-- **Customer Appointment Creation**: Visit the customer dashboard and use the user-friendly interface to create, track, and manage appointments.

-- **Employee Schedule Management**: Employees can log in to their respective dashboards to manage their individual appointments and track performance metrics.

-- **Owner Business Insights**: Owners can access the comprehensive dashboard to view business statistics, track employee performance, and gain valuable insights into customer engagement.

-## License

-SalonPro Scheduler Suite System is released under the [Your License Name] License.
-See the [LICENSE](./LICENSE) file for more details.